AndreFarinha86/Babies-match-game/README.md

 The babies matching game is an interactive game that can be played by all ages alone or in a group and fun way to test memory skills.
 The game has three different difficulty levels.

+The concept of this interactive and didactic game is to test, challenge and improve the user memory skills.
+At start of the game all cards will be presented in the game area with back face turned up, hen the user will click on 2 cards of his choice, one after the other, to flip and reveal the front face, iif the front faces are matching, both cards will be kept revealed if not the cards will be hidden again, so on until all the cards are revealed or the game time is over.

 This game was inspired by a game that I used to play when I was a kid and the theme is in honor of my baby daughter.

 [View the live project here.](https://andrefarinha86.github.io/Babies-match-game/)